There are now 2 possible online modes for units:

 - Level 2 elective

-- Typically this unit is assessed in the following ways: (1) MCQ online quiz; (2) mid-semester test; and (3) written examination.
+; (2) mid-semester test; and (3) written exam.
 Further information is available in the unit outline.

 - Unit Coordinator(s)